Pops & Family Series presented by Lissa Noël Wagner with Frances Brown & Midland–Odessa Symphony & Chorale

-Featuring Broadway performers Sarah Jane McMahon, Gary Mauer and William Michals along with the MOSC Symphony Chorale performing show-stopping Broadway tunes such as Climb Every Mountain, Oklahoma, Some Enchanted Evening, All The Things You Are, and many others!
+Featuring Broadway stars Sarah Jane McMahon, Gary Mauer and William Michals along with the MOSC Symphony Chorale performing show-stopping Broadway tunes such as Climb Every Mountain, Oklahoma!, Some Enchanted Evening, All The Things You Are, and many others!

 Tickets $30 - $50 | Students $17

 CLICK TO BUY TICKETS ONLINE

 800-514-3849 | Wagner Noël Box Office M-F, 12-5PM

 Scheduled programs and individuals are subject to change.
 Ticketing is handled through the Wagner Noël Performing Arts Center - all ticketing, security, and venue policies apply.